farukkavlak/Akbank-JavaSpring-Bootcamp-FinalCase/README.md

 https://github.com/farukkavlak/Akbank-JavaSpring-Bootcamp-FinalCase-Frontend

 ## Demo
-#### Since used free deployment services, there may be some delays in requests.
 https://user-images.githubusercontent.com/79375232/177862614-1692973a-f8d3-4a58-893a-40978c7559f7.mp4

 ## Project Details

-The main purpose of the application is to read the air pollution information(CO,O3,SO2 values) according to the City Name and Date Range using https://openweathermap.org/api, save it in the database and display it to the user.
+The main purpose of the application is to get the 5 day Weather Forecast according to the City Name by using https://openweathermap.org/api, save it in the database and display it to the user.

 ## Technologies
 <ul>